 What do we need to do?

-- Offer referral for specialist psychological support if there are signs of PTSD or clinical depression and, if appropriate, for mental health assessment for the family including siblings.
+- Offer referral for specialist psychological support if there are signs that might indicate PTSD or clinical depression, and, if appropriate, for mental health assessment for parents and/or siblings.

 - Consider NICE guidance QS115 on antenatal/ postnatal mental health and SIGN guidance 127 on perinatal mood disorders.